rschmehl/vplot3d/README.md

 - [Inkscape](https://inkscape.org/) (free and open-source vector graphics editor)
 - [xelatex](https://www.tug.org/texlive/) (Latex typesetting program)

+> [!WARNING]
+> For  `save_svg_tex` to work, your Python script has to reside in the same folder where the output files are generated (i.e. you can not pass a path in the call to `save_svg_tex`).

+To generate SVG frame-by-frame animations, the following tool needs to be installed

+- [svg2fbf](https://github.com/Emasoft/svg2fbf#installation) (converts a collection of SVG files into a single FBF.SVG file)

+This tool is not called via `vplot3d` but used in a separate post-processing step.

 ## Installation

 1. Locally clone the repository or download it as zip-file and unpack it.